Home » News & Insights » Solving the content fragmentation puzzle

 Content fragmentation doesn’t just include air.
 Agencies also need to sell the complete trip; capitalizing on opportunities to cross-sell hotel accommodation, car hire, and rail journeys.
 Each of these add more pieces to the already complex puzzle with seemingly countless suppliers and intermediaries.

-Beyond supplier dynamics, new aggregator startups are entering the market and existing aggregators are growing.
+Beyond supplier dynamics, new GDS startups are entering the market and existing players are growing.
 These travel tech providers typically provide access to a range of travel suppliers, including direct connections with NDC carriers and regional LCCs, while sourcing most of their content via Sabre or another GDS.
 However, content aggregation is more than just a numbers game.
 Full integration with agency systems and other providers is crucial to ensure fast shopping, effective orchestration, and efficient operations.

 Fragmentation fuels complexity